open-wa/whatsapp-button/README.md

 </custom-element-demo>
 ```
 -->

 ```html
 <whatsapp-button phone="7712345678" dialcode="44" text="hey there lets chat!" label="Start Chat"></whatsapp-button>
 ```

+You can check out an example of it working here: [JsFiddle](https://jsfiddle.net/8cgwvmbd/1/)

 ## Linting with ESLint, Prettier, and Types

 To scan the project for linting errors, run

 ```bash
 npm run lint
 ```